Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/rotation3d/getrotationy/_index.md

 ---
 title: getRotationY
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/rotation3d/getrotationy/
+url: /php-java/aspose.slides/rotation3d/getrotationy/
 ---

-## getRotationY()  function
+## getRotationY()  method

  Returns or sets the rotation degree around the Y-axis, i.e. in the X direction for 3D charts (between 0 and 360 degrees).
  The property matches with the 21.2.2.158 rotY (Y Rotation) item in ECMA-376 and with the "X Rotation" option in PowerPoint 2007+.
  Read/write  int.

-### Result
+### Returns
 int